 Messy Human

 Most professional websites don’t show what anthropologists like to call “messy humans”.
 This page leans into the messiness and the work in progress of my research, thinking, and writing.
 I use this page to keep a running list of what I am reading, listening to, and thinking about.
-The plan is to update it haphazardly, share first drafts and half-baked thoughts.
+The plan is to update it haphazardly, and share first drafts and half-baked thoughts.

 Thank you for making it to this page, and feel free to drop me a line if you have any recommendations, thoughts, comments, or concerns about being human or this messy page.